Looking for a dog that's easy to care for? We totally get that.

 Before we get started we have to ask: "What is low maintenance?"
 Do you want a dog that's easy to train?
 That doesn't shed?
 Great with kids and good for seniors?
-Maybe a dog that is lazy and prefers to lounge all day?
+A dog that is lazy and prefers to lounge all day?
 Or maybe it's all of the above?

-We realize that low maintenance can mean different things to different people, so we've rated each dog breed on all these traits so you can make an easy decision.
+We realize low maintenance can mean different things to different people.
+We've rated each breed on all these traits so you can decide easier.

 There's Always Exceptions!

 These aren't hard rules, our ratings are more like guidelines.
 There is always exceptions and it varies with each individual dog.

 For example: it's possible that you might end up with a very energetic dog that is supposed to be quite lazy.

 Training Is Required